chinenual/synergize/docs/voicing-voice.md

 ## Oscillators

-There are 32 oscillators in this system, however each voice always uses them in pairs (one "oscillator" on the voice tab uses two hardware oscillators -- one controlled by the "low" envelope setting, the other controlled by the "up" envelope setting.
-The sound created by the oscilator is interpolated between the two settings based on the keyboard velocity.
+There are 32 oscillators in this system, however each voice always uses them in pairs.
+One "oscillator" on the voice tab uses two hardware oscillators -- one controlled by the "low" envelope setting, the other controlled by the "up" envelope setting.
+The sound created by the oscillator is interpolated between the two settings based on the keyboard velocity.

 Oscillators consist of either